luismcastillo/SJSU-art75/tutorials/tuts/03a_introToInternet/README.md

     <marquee>This is a marquee</marquee>

 # Link Color and Hover
-You can add more style to your links and change the color on hover and after they've bene visited, by adding more link 'a' selectors to your stylesheet.
+You can add more style to your links and change the color on hover and after they've been visited, by adding more link 'a' selectors to your stylesheet.
 For more link styling options- [check out this page.](https://www.w3schools.com/css/css_link.asp)

 #### **Code to copy to your CSS document below your first a selector:**